GravityKit/GravityView/readme.txt

 == Changelog ==

+* Fixed: Compatibility issue with [ACF](https://wordpress.org/plugins/advanced-custom-fields/) plugin when saving a View

 = 1.16.4.1 on March 23 =
 * Fixed: Major display issue caused by output buffering introduced in 1.16.4.
 Sorry!